gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-gatewaysender-queue-events/index.md

 team:
 - Barry Oglesby
 type: blog
-description: This is a how-to article that describes a way to log all the events in a GatewaySender queue.
+description: This is a how-to article that describes a way to log all the events in a GemFire GatewaySender queue.
 ---

 ## Introduction